 |Item||First Year||Second Year||Third Year||Fourth Year|

-*Regional Board fees vary from state to state and region to region.
-Fee listed is for the CRDTS exam and includes the site fee and extra costs involved with the exam.
+**Regional Board fees vary from state to state and region to region.
+Fee listed is for the CDCA exam and includes the site fee and extra costs involved with the exam.
+The fees are subject to change; check for current fee structure.

 Tuition fees and instrument fees are due each term on or before registration.
 Dental students receiving assistance from a financial aid program must apply the assistance to the tuition and instrument fees.

 The Instrument Committee is entrusted with the duty of keeping the instrument cost as low as is compatible with good teaching and accepted methods of practice.
-(Accurate instrument costs will be available in August, based on information provided by suppliers.)
+(Accurate instrument costs are available in August, based on information provided by suppliers.)

 Increases in the cost of instruments or books cannot be foreseen.